Peter Vermes

 Peter Joseph Vermes (/vɜrˈmiːs/; born November 21, 1966) is an American professional soccer coach and former player.
-He is currently the head coach of Sporting Kansas City in Major League Soccer.
+From 2009 to 2025, he was the head coach of Sporting Kansas City in Major League Soccer.

-Entering the 2023 MLS season, Vermes is currently the longest-tenured head coach in MLS and has won four major trophies as a manager, the second most of all active coaches in MLS.
+Entering the 2025 MLS season, Vermes was the longest-tenured head coach in MLS and has won four major trophies as a manager, the second most of all active coaches in MLS.

 As a player, Vermes spent several seasons playing in Hungary, the Netherlands, before establishing himself as a defender in Major League Soccer, playing for MetroStars, Colorado Rapids and the Kansas City Wizards.

 Vermes was also a regular member of the United States national team throughout the 1990s, and represented his country at the 1988 Summer Olympics, the 1990 FIFA World Cup and the 1991 CONCACAF Gold Cup.

-On April 4, 2013, Vermes was elected to the U.S. Soccer Hall of Fame.
+On April 4, 2013, Vermes was elected to the National Soccer Hall of Fame.

 Youth and college

 Vermes was born in Willingboro, New Jersey.
 He grew up in Delran Township, New Jersey and played high school soccer at Delran High School.
 He graduated in 1984, having scored 109 goals.
 In 1999, he was named by The Star-Ledger as one of the top ten New Jersey high school soccer players of the 1980s.

 Vermes played his first year in college on the men's soccer team at Loyola College in Maryland under head coach Bill Sento.
 Vermes then transferred and played three years of college soccer at Rutgers University, from 1985 to 1987.
 In his final season, Vermes scored 21 goals and 10 assists for the team, finishing a first-team All-American, as well as runner-up for the National Player of the Year Award.
 During that season, Vermes led Rutgers to their first victory in the NCAA Tournament in 26 years, scoring the winning goal in a contest against Seton Hall University.